- Food and Cooking»

 Chinese Spinach and Almond Salad Recipe

-This recipe is a slight variation to the version on taste of home website.
-This adaptation is a combination of Chinese Spinach, almonds, lean chicken and other nutritious vegetables.
+This recipe is a slight variation of the cooking site 'taste of home' version.
+This adaptation is a combination of Chinese Spinach, almonds, lean chicken and other vegetables.

-It takes about 20-minutes to prepare and will serve four people.
+It takes about 20-minutes to prepare and serves four people.